evanharmon/eph-headspace/aws-dynamodb-read-write.md

 - result times no of items.
 - divide by 2 if eventually consisent

-## Read / Write Capacity

-- set per Table
-- can be changed at any time.
-It's an ASYNC operation
-- allocated on a per second basis

-## Reads

-Can range from 0.5 to 100 RCUs based on max 400KB item size
+### Capacity Limits

+- cannot decrease capacity units more than 4 times per day
+- can increase as much as you want

 ### Read Capacity Unit